Download

 Post Crash Repair Continues: Lower Price Anchor; Rebounds Are Largely Technical

-The market’s gold pricing narrative rotated from “safe haven” back to the rates/FX channel.
-As investors re assessed the Fed path, the U.S. dollar extended its rebound, and with better than expected labor signals, gold slipped below US$5,000 on Feb 12, triggering stops and accelerating the drop toward ~US$4,915/oz.
-Looking ahead, investors are watching the next inflation prints to see if “higher for longer” expectations ease enough to provide tactical support.
-Meanwhile, softer oil and marginally calmer geopolitics encouraged some safe haven premium give back, leaving the real rate/dollar repricing as the dominant headwind.
-In this framework, sustained upside will require technical stabilization and participation (volume), not just a sentiment bounce.
+Looking ahead, investors are closely watching upcoming inflation prints to see if higher-for-longer expectations ease enough to provide tactical support.
+Meanwhile, marginally calmer geopolitics encouraged some safe-haven premium give-back, leaving the real rate dollar repricing as the dominant macroeconomic headwinds.
+Within this framework, any sustained upside will require technical stabilization broader market participation rather than a simple sentiment bounce.

-As one of the elite members of the Hong Kong Gold Exchange (HKGX) with AA operation status (Membership No. 084) and a core member of the Bullion Group, Upway Global was awarded the prestigious "Authorised Good Delivery Bars Minter" certification—the highest standard in refining and delivery of physical gold bars, confirming its capability to produce gold bars that meet international purity and quality standards.
-This recognition signifies Upway Global’s commitment to upholding industry-leading professionalism and integrity while reinforcing Hong Kong’s position as Asia’s global gold trading hub.
+As one of the elite members of the Hong Kong Gold Exchange (HKGX) with AA operation status (Membership No. 084) a core member of the Bullion Group, Upway Global was awarded the prestigious "Authorised Good Delivery Bars Minter" certification—the highest standard in refining delivery of physical gold bars, confirming its capability to produce gold bars that meet international purity quality standards.
+This recognition signifies Upway Global’s commitment to upholding industry-leading professionalism integrity while reinforcing Hong Kong’s position as Asia’s global gold trading hub.

-Demonstrating robust market strength, Upway Global’s daily transaction volume recently surpassed USD 80 billion, setting a record and underscoring its role as a market leader.
-With over 2.1 million active traders and a cumulative order volume exceeding 700 million, Upway Global continues to foster a trading ecosystem characterised by transparency, security, and efficiency.
+Demonstrating robust market strength, Upway Global’s daily transaction volume recently surpassed USD 80 billion, setting a record underscoring its role as a market leader.
+With over 2.1 million active traders a cumulative order volume exceeding 700 million, Upway Global continues to foster a trading ecosystem characterised by transparency, security, and efficiency.
 The company’s average monthly trading volume in 2025 til now exceeded USD 681 billion, making it the top performer on the HKGX platform.

 Risk Disclosure